Makentoshe/officetv-internships-raspberrypi/README.md

 Project for JetBrains summer internship 2021.

 Project divides into the two parts in separate files (Main1.kt or Main2.kt).
-This files solves one of the given tasks.
+These files solve one of the given tasks.

 ### Main1

-The main task is to the write a function that finds a possible alphabet for the lexicographically sorted strings.
+The main task is to write a function that finds a possible alphabet for the lexicographically sorted strings.

 ### Main 2